SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 would be made available as a variable rather than a constant.
 Changes you make to ``myNumber`` inside the body of the ``if`` statement apply only to that local variable,
-*not* to the original variable that you unwrapped.
+*not* to the original, optional constant or variable that you unwrapped.

 You can include as many optional bindings and Boolean conditions in a single ``if`` statement as you need to,